What’s the Typical Hiring Process for Online Teaching Jobs With Companies?

 Remember, be pleasant, energetic, and professional!
 Also, speak clearly, as if you were talking to students.

-After the interview, the recruiter will likely give you instructions on teaching one to five “trial classes” by a certain date, which they will also review, provide feedback on, and use as the basis for making a final hiring decision.
+After the interview, the recruiter will likely give you instructions on teaching one to five “trial classes” by a certain date.
+They will also review, provide feedback on, and use these classes as the basis for making a final hiring decision.

 Step 6: Review and sign your contract